Therapy for Trauma, Anxiety, Depression, and Relationship Challenges

 In-Person and Online Sessions for Individuals

 I’m a highly engaged therapist.
 This means I do not just passively listen.
 In session, I attune carefully to your words and the emotions underneath.
-I actively work to draw out emotions from the past that you may be carrying and help you to process them.
-I share my thoughts to provide new perspectives and bring new awareness to patterns in your life.
-Additionally, I ask questions, look for opportunities for you to connect with yourself in new ways, and actively work to deepen the safety and openness of the therapeutic relationship.
+I actively work to draw out emotions from the past that you may be carrying so we can process them together in a safe way.
+I ask questions to deepen our exploration, and I share my thoughts to provide new perspectives and bring greater awareness to patterns in your life.

 Common issues I work with include: